 - Specific conditions, terms, and requirements

-A statement of work must be correct so that it does not leave anything out.
+It must be correct so that it does not leave anything out.
 It is used for a wide variety of projects from a single visual design to large scale government building contract.

-A statement of work is used when an internal project team of an organization is working on a project with outside collaborators.
+It is used when an internal project team of an organization is working on a project with outside collaborators.
 It can also be used in connection with other documents like

 - RFP or Request for Proposal – This document is used by companies to acquire goods and services from the contractors and vendors